jlopezclosa/QuantumRL-Notes/Papers/Time-sliced Quantum Circuit Partitioning for Modular Architectures.md

 > selects pairs of vertices in a graph to exchange between partitions based on the weights between the vertices themselves and the total weight between the vertices and the partitions

 - OEE is ran until the partition is valid for the time slice (all interacting qubits are in the same partition) and then make no more exchanges
-- This also speeeds up OEE
+- This also speeds up OEE

 ### Lookahead functions